 Visiting family, or staying at a hotel or self-catering cottage sounds ideal but how will you make sure your baby will sleep well in a new environment?
 One way is to ensure the place they sleep feels and smells like home and is a good, stress-free sleep space.
 If you are driving, it’s easy to pack a travel cot and make sure you take some sheets from their cot and a sleeping bag, rather than fresh from the wash, so that they smell of home.
 If you are going to a place that offers a cot or travel cot, make sure you know what kind and size it is so that you have bedding to suit.
 Pack a favourite toy and comforter, plus your usual sleep routine items like a white noise machine and a bedtime book.
 Go through your usual baby sleep routine even though you’re in a new place and pop a SnoozeShade for cots or travel cots on to create a dark space that’s free from distractions.

 Some babies love planes and the constant noise of the engines, which can act like white noise.
 Others frankly hate it, from the restrictions of the seat belts to the changes in air pressure.
 So, make sure you’re well prepared for the flight and wise up before you go.
 Remember that you can take your pushchair up to the plane door but all items you’d usually have in the basket must be taken out, so pack a plane-sized carry-on bag that has your and your baby’s essential items. (don’t forget spare clothes for you and baby) Then you’ll need something to counteract ears popping on take-off and landing; the best thing is to breast or bottle feed as the plane goes up or down.
 As for sleep – if you are able to use your baby’s car seat on the plane (you’ll need to purchase an extra seat), pop a SnoozeShade for car seats over it.
 This should keep them calm and settled, as well as stopping others trying to play with your baby just as they are dropping off.
-Check if your airline provides bassinets (book well in advance) and if so, you can use a SnoozeShade for pushchairs to drape over it for quiet and privacy.
+Check if your airline provides bassinets (book well in advance).

 Baby goes to bed at seven but you won’t be going up until nearly midnight?
 Try to create a special sleep space for your baby where they won’t be disturbed if you come in later on.
 Placing a SnoozeShade on the cot or travel cot means that they are in a quiet, dark space and won’t be disturbed if you turn on a small side light when you come to bed.
 It also helps if you’re away somewhere that the sun rises earlier than at home, so hopefully you’ll get a bit longer in bed in the morning!